kovidgoyal/calibre/manual/index.rst

    gui

-Adding your favorite news website to |app|
+Adding your favorite news website to calibre
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. toctree::